Maikon/personal_blog/_posts/2014-06-02-useful-links.md

 ---
 layout: post
-title: "Useful Links."
+title: "Useful Links"
-category: post
+category: blog
 ---

 Today's post will be very short.
 Short as in a few links which I went through and are related to testing.
 I will be revisiting them frequently as I always pick up new things from articles like these.